 GX301 is a vaccine consisting of four telomerase peptides and two immune adjuvants (Montanide ISA-51 and imiquimod).
 It was found to be safe and immunogenic in phase I trials [57].
-The results of a multicenter, randomized, parallel-group, open-label phase II trial showed that GX301 vaccine was safe and immunogenic in patients with mCRPC, and the immune response rate was related to the number of immunizations, which provided a reference for treatment options in future studies [58].
+The results of a multicenter, randomized, parallel-group, open-label phase II trial showed that GX301 vaccine was safe and immunogenic in patients with mCRPC, and the immune response rate was related treatment options in future studies [58].